dtekcth/data101/src/beginner/git/basics.md

 ### Terminal
 To do the same thing using the terminal we have three commands we'll need.
 First to see the status of your git repo use `git status` This will show you what files are staged, which are changed, and which arent tracked yet.
 To add something to your "Index" use `git add {yourfile.xx}`.
 You can add multiple files at once separated by a space.
 To commit your staged changes use `git commit {-m "your message here}`.

 If you do not use `-m` you will be put in your operating systems default editor to type in a commit message.
 This will often be nano or vi.
+If this is `vi` or `vim`, press `i`, type in your commit message and then press `Enter` and write `:wq` on your keyboard, this saves and quits your file and commits with your most recent commit message.
+If this is `nano` write in your commit message and use `!kbd[ctrl+x]` to quit and then press `Y` to save the buffer.

 ![Terminal commit](/Assets/git/teminal.png)

+> If you want to use VSCode as your git editor

 ### Where is your file right now?